Skanda-P-R/Legal-Made-Simple/AppWorking.md

 # How the Web Application Works

 ## Overview
 This document describes the working of the application, outlining its components, workflows, and processes.
-The application uses Flask as the backend framework and integrates custom Named Entity Recognition (NER), Roxie API, and Groq's LLM API for processing legal documents and user inputs.
+The application uses Flask as the backend framework and integrates custom Named Entity Recognition (NER), MySQL, and Groq's LLM API for processing legal documents and user inputs.

 ## Application Workflow
 The application consists of two main workflows: